-Tear orogic Exam

 Mild Moderate Severe

 Consciousness Hyperalert/Irritable Lethargic Stupor/Obtunded

 Spontaneous Activity Normal Decreased Absent

 Muscle tone Normal/Mild Hypertonia Hypotonia/Hypertonia Flaccid

 Posture Mild distal flexion Strong distal flexion/extension Decerebrate

 Suck Normal/Weak Weak/Uncoordinated Absent

 Moro Strong Weak/Incomplete Absent

 Pupils Mydriasis Miosis Non-reactive

 Seizures Absent Common Frequent

 Consciousness: This is the infant's response to stimuli (as opposed to spontaneous activity).
-Lethargy presents as slow/absent withdrawal to painful stimulus and/or response to stimuli with only brief wakefulness
+Lethargy presents as slow/absent withdrawal to painful stimulus and/or response to stimuli with only brief wakefulness Tone:

-Hypotonia:

-- A healthy term infant should maintain flexion at knees, hips, and elbows when at rest and the head is midline (to avoid tonic neck reflex).
-If any of these joints are fully extended while the infant is at rest, the tone should be considered abnormal. - Pull one of the infant's hands across the chest (scarf sign).
-A term infant's elbow should not cross the infant's midline if it does, the infant should be considered hypotonic. - Lift one leg up toward the head (heel-to-ear sign) and evaluate the angle behind the knee.
-If this is >90, the infant should be considered hypotonic

-Posture: Assess resting flexion of the distal extremities (ankle/toes and wrists/hands) as well as for extension of the proximal extremities (knees/elbows)

-Weak, incomplete, or absent suck: Tested by placing a gloved finger in the infant's mouth.
-An abnormal suck may be weak (finger easily removed from mouth during the process of sucking), uncoordinated (biting instead of sucking), or completely absent.

-Moro: A full Moro should consist of bilateral symmetric hand opening with upper extremity extension and arms thrown outward (first stage), followed by anterior flexion of the upper extremities inward as if holding something (second stage).
-Asymmetry, partial (completes first stage but not second), or absence of movement should all be considered abnormal.

-Seizures: The presence of seizures immediately qualifies an infant for therapeutic hypothermia regardless of the remaining exam.
+- Pull one of the infant's hands across the chest (scarf sign).
+A term infant's elbow should not cross the infant's midline if it does, the infant should be considered hypotonic. - Slowly lift one leg up toward the head (heel-to-ear sign) and evaluate the angle behind the knee.
+If this is >100-110, the infant should be considered hypotonic (<90 would be hypertonic) - Posture: Assess resting flexion of the distal extremities (ankle/toes and wrists/hands) as well as for extension of the proximal extremities (knees/elbows) - Weak, incomplete, or absent suck: Tested by placing a gloved finger in the infant's mouth.
+An abnormal suck may be weak (finger easily removed from mouth during the process of sucking), uncoordinated (biting instead of sucking), or completely absent. - Moro: A full Moro should consist of bilateral symmetric hand opening with upper extremity extension and arms thrown outward (first stage), followed by anterior flexion of the upper extremities inward as if holding something (second stage).
+Asymmetry, partial (completes first stage but not second), or absence of movement should all be considered abnormal. - Seizures: The presence of seizures immediately qualifies an infant for therapeutic hypothermia regardless of the remaining exam.
 Despite this, a full neurological exam still must be performed to allow for determination of severity and evaluation for HIE mimics/sequelae (e.g. unilateral defects suggestive of a focal insult such as stroke)